Eye Twitching (Blepharospasm)

 - Get plenty of sleep to keep eye muscles rested

-- When engaged in vision-intensive activities such as computer work, take frequent breaks to give your eyes a break
+- When engaged in vision-intensive activities such as computer work, take frequent breaks to give your eyes a rest

-- Relaxation techniques such as yoga, meditation, acupuncture, or visualizations
+- Relaxation techniques such as yoga or meditation

 Complications of Eye Twitching